kelseymh/G4CMP/README.md

 | ivQuadField | val | Minimum field for quadratic IV expression | V/m  |
 | ivQuadPower | exp | Exponent: rate = Rate*(E^2-Field^2)^(exp/2) | none |

+The keywords l0_e and l0_h are optional.
+If they are not specified in config.txt, they will be computed from other physical constants.
+If they are specified in config.txt, the value in config.txt takes precedence over the computed value.

 ## Surface Interactions